nskazki/martin/README.md

    The green light on the front board lights on when in the alternative layer.
 2. Press button D to make the device discoverable.
 4. Connect to the "Martin" Bluetooth input device on a phone or computer and confirm pairing by pressing button D again.
-5. Plug a keyboard into the device and enjoy the wireless but slightly delayed typing experience 🐈‍⬛
+5. Plug a keyboard into the device using a USB-C to USB-Micro cable and enjoy the wireless but slightly delayed typing experience 🐈‍⬛

 # How to Re-Bluetooth